 - Names of parties

-- The time period when it was filed
+- The time period when the document was filed

-- FRC transfer number (1940 and beyond), which people can obtain by contacting the court
+- FRC transfer number (1940 and beyond) which can be obtained by contacting the court

 While it does not cost anything to search, reproductions of case files might incur a fee which the Archives will communicate to the requester afterward.
 Send this information to the National Archives Bankruptcy Case Files location.